Anish-M-code/PyPass/README.md

  * Please read [ FAQ ](/FAQ.md) before use, this not an ordinary password manager.
  * Developer not responsible for any damage from use of this program.

+ #### PyPass may eat data, Take proper password backups by printing csv files after exporting , Use it with caution.
+Author is not a Professional Cryptographer